 Digby Tantam BA (Open), , BM, BCh, MA (Oxon), MPH (Harvard), PhD (London), FRCPsych, FBPsS, CPsychol, FHEA, UKCPFellow

-Digby is Deputy Principal of NSPC.
+Digby is the director of NSPC.
 He a psychotherapist, counsellor, psychologist, and psychiatrist.
 He has worked in the NHS for over forty years, and as a University Professor for over 20.
 He is an Emeritus Professor at the University of Sheffield, and a Honorary Senior Visiting Professor at Middlesex University

 Amongst his books are Psychotherapy and Counselling in Practice published by Cambridge University Press in 2002, Understanding repeated self-injury (with Nick Huband) published by Palgrave.
 2009, Can the world afford autistic spectrum disorder? published by Jessica Kingsley, also in 2009, and also published by Jessica Kingsley but in 2012, Autism spectrum disorders: a life span perspective.